 I learned quite a bit about business on my induction.
 All trainees take part in the Hogan Lovells BaSE programme, which teaches you about business basics and what’s behind client decision-making.
 We were split into small teams and each team was given a client to advise over six months.
 I gained invaluable experience of managing the client relationship and the overall matter.

 Though I’m only in my first seat, I’ve managed to have not one, but two brilliant supervisors who’ve both been very supportive.
-It’s inevitable that the experienced people you work with are going to have a big impact on your career which is why (in my opinion) Hogan Lovells is the best place to train!
+It’s inevitable that the experienced people you work with are going to have a big impact on your career which is why (in my opinion) a Hogan Lovells training contract is among the best!

 “We’re encouraged to keep on top of legal and regulatory developments which affect our practice.”